beaufortaml/company-ownership-example/README.md

 Three endpoints are defined:

 * `/<orgnr>/owners`
-  Returns all registered owners for a company
+  Returns all registered owners for a company.
+An **owner** is any entity (company _or_ person) that holds shares in the company.

 * `/<orgnr>/holdings`
-  Returns all registered holdings a company has
+  Returns all registered holdings a company has in other companies.
+A **holding** means the number of/percentage of shares a person or company has in another company.

 * /`<orgnr>/summary`
   Returns a basic summary of a company's ownership, as well as some other potentially interesting information.

+  A company is thought to have an "interesting" ownership structure if there is a foreign entity among its owners (direct _or_ indirect).

+  A company is also considered interesting if it has multiple share classes.

 ## Requirements

 * Python 3

 ## Installing

-* Clone this repo (it is a good idea to fork it first)
+* Clone this repo
 * Install dependencies (`pip install -r requirements.txt`)